dododogame/dododo-wiki/beatmap-spec.md

 - `HEIGHT`,
 - `BLEND_MODE`.

-You can create more fake judge lines by using `FAKE_JUDGE_LINE` again after finishing defining the previous fake judge line.
+You can create more fake judgement lines by using `FAKE_JUDGE_LINE` again after finishing defining the previous fake judgement line.
-Later created fake judge lines appear on top of previouly created fake judge lines.
+Later created fake judgement lines appear on top of previouly created fake judgement lines.
-Fake judge lines appear on top of the real judge line.
+Fake judgement lines appear on top of the real judgement line.

-This control sentence is not effective if the user disables ornamental judge line performances in the preferences.
+This control sentence is not effective if the user disables ornamental judgement line performances in the preferences.

 #### Math expressions